 What to Expect from Nutrition Therapy

-We meet with clients privately in a comfortable office in northwest Gainesville by appointment, or can meet via Skype or phone.
-We are available to discuss your concerns and goals with you, and to answer any questions.
-Please feel free to call at 352-371-8181 or email at the Get Started page.
+We meet with clients privately in a comfortable office in northwest Gainesville by appointment, or by Skype or phone.
+Sessions are 50 minutes (though the first session is an hour).
+Our fees are $130 for Karin and $100 for Beverly.
+You can view appointment times and schedule on line.
+Please call at 352-371-8181 for a free 20 minute consultation or email at the Get Started page.

 + What is nutrition therapy?

 Nutrition therapy is much more than simply educating you about good nutrition and exercise.
 Nutrition therapy is a collaboration between you and your dietitian to help you to: